Governance and Accountability

 The goal of this project was to improve the capacity and performance of the Malawi Parliament in carrying out its oversight, legislative, and representation functions.

-Malawi Priorities is a project designed to help Malawi determine policy priorities so as to do more with each Kwacha that the country spends.
+Malawi Priorities was a project designed to help Malawi determine policy priorities so as to do more with each Kwacha that the country spends.